zeee1only/fpdf2/docs/Templates.md

 A template is used like a dict, setting its items' values.

-# How to use Templates #

-There are two approaches to using templates.
+There are two approaches to using templates:

-## Using Template() ##
+## Using Template

-The traditional approach is to use the Template() class, This class accepts one template definition, and can apply it to each page of a document.
+The traditional approach is to use the `Template` class, This class accepts one template definition, and can apply it to each page of a document.
 The usage pattern here is:

 ```python
 tmpl = Template(elements=elements)